FriendlyNeighborhoodShane/MinMicroG/INSTALL.md

 License verification, unfortunately, is something tied to Play Store and probably always will be.
-If you don't want to install it, all you can do is pester the devs to remove it or atleast offer alternative means of verification.
+If you don't want to install it, all you can do is pester the devs to remove it or at least offer alternative means of verification.
  - The Titanium Backup devs are a bunch of nice people.
 If you email them, they'll give you offline verification codes.